In The Classroom

 - Media Literacy

 - Social and Emotional Competency

 - Enhanced Cooperative Learning

 - Parent Component

 - Technical Support

 Each Too Good evaluation study was conducted by third-party researchers and used randomized treatment-control group designs (pre-test/post-test, 20-week post-test, or one-year follow-up).
 The Researchers examined pre-test equivalence between treatment and control groups, potential bias of loss of student data over time, quality of program implementation, and estimates of reliability and validity of assessment tools.

 Click here for more information about the Too Good evaluation studies.

-Program Kits provide educators with the essentials they need to implement the Too Good programs.
+Program Kits provide instructors with the essentials they need to implement the Too Good programs.
 Each kit includes a Teacher’s Manual with ten fully scripted lessons, take home activities, and assessment materials.
-Kits also includes fifty Student Workbooks, as well as accompanying activity aids to get you started.
+Kits also includes thirty Student Workbooks, as well as accompanying activity aids to get you started.